 - Address employee rights under applicable local, state, and federal laws and regulations;

-- Can serve as a line of defense against legal actions brought against the business by an employee or a former employee;
+- Serve as a line of defense against legal actions brought against the business by an employee or a former employee;

-- Helps consistently communicate company expectations to employees; and
+- Help consistently communicate company expectations to employees; and

-- Can help you worry less about issues that come up that could negatively impact business operations.
+- Help you worry less about issues that come up that could negatively impact business operations.

-If you decide to make any changes to your policies based on severe illness, infectious disease outbreak, or any another factor, be sure to update your handbook to reflect the changes.
-In general, this document can help regularly remind employees that the handbook is not a list of rules, but is a tool for them to better understand their rights and benefits as well as the company's policies.
+If you decide to make any changes to your policies, update your handbook to reflect them.
+In general, this document can help regularly remind employees that the handbook isn’t a list of rules, but is a tool for them to better understand their rights and benefits as well as the company's policies.